flaneurette/Windows-Migrate/README.md

 ## Installation

+Verification.

+As administrator, right click and run `/Migrate/verify.bat`

+This checks if all files are valid.
+It should return OK.
+If it fails, do not proceed, delete all files and open a ticket and please post the console output.

 ### On the old Windows PC:
 1. Copy the `Migrate` folder to your **Desktop**.
 Follow these steps **in order**
 2. As administrator, right click: